 “It’s not that CMOs are responsible for managing those things, but you have to understand how those things work because it really is very tightly interconnected,” Ross said.

 Champion Of Creativity

 By now, it’s well understood that every CMO has to be data-driven—obsessed with everything from understanding customer behavior to marketing return on investment, according to Adobe’s Lewnes.
 But that’s only part of the equation.

-“While data plays a key role, the CMO must continue to be the champion of creativity as creativity will remain central to great marketing,” she said.
+“While data plays a key role, the CMO must continue to be the champion of creativity as creativity will remain central to great marketing,” she told CMO.com.
 “Today’s CMOs must have a growth mindset, be agile, and push the boundaries of innovation.
 This means celebrating risk-taking—whether it’s with new channels, partnerships, or experiences—and instituting a culture of testing where you can constantly iterate on and improve the customer experience.”

 Modern marketing leaders also understand the meaning of true partnerships with their fellow C-suite execs, “where you’re understanding the needs that other functions have and how you can support those needs,” Ross said.
 “CMOs also need to be good at articulating what they require from their counterparts and must be a master at prioritizing those things.”

 As the role of marketing transcends to encompass broader customer experiences that drive real business results, CMOs must wear multiple hats, Adobe’s Lewnes said.
 She sees the role further expanding to the purviews of chief experience officers, chief growth officers, and even chief digital officers.

 “CMOs will play a bigger role across the customer journey to drive growth, digital innovation, and superior customer experiences,” Lewnes said.